tarantool/doc/doc/book/admin/vshard_admin.rst

 The :ref:`vshard.storage.bucket_ref/unref()<storage_api-bucket_ref>` methods
 are called automatically when :ref:`vshard.router.call() <router_api-call>`
 or :ref:`vshard.storage.call() <storage_api-call>` is used.
-For raw API like ``r = vshard.router.route() r:callro/callrw`` you should explicitly call the ``bucket_ref()`` method inside the function.
-Also, make sure that you call ``bucket_unref()`` after ``bucket_ref()``, otherwise the bucket cannot be moved from the storage until the instance restart.
+For raw API like ``r = vshard.router.route() r:callro/callrw``, you should explicitly call the ``bucket_ref()`` method inside the function.
+Also, make sure that you call ``bucket_unref()`` after ``bucket_ref()``, otherwise the bucket cannot be moved from the storage until the instance is restarted.

 To see how many refs there are for a bucket, use :ref:`vshard.storage.buckets_info([bucket_id]) <storage_api-buckets_info>`